GribApiDotNet/GribApi.NET/README.md

 # GribApi.NET

 ## What it is
 GribApi.NET is a C# wrapper around the [European Centre for Medium Range Weather Forecasting's](http://www.ecmwf.int/) powerful [grib_api](https://software.ecmwf.int/wiki/display/GRIB/Home), a C library for reading, writing, and converting GRIB1 and GRIB2 files.

-GRIB is a format commonly used in meteorology to store weather data.
+GRIB is a format commonly used in meteorology by to store weather data.
 GribApi.NET makes it easy to encode and decode these data by providing access to both GRIB editions through a set of [GRIB API keys](https://software.ecmwf.int/wiki/display/GRIB/GRIB%20API%20keys).
+It can handle all common GRIB formats from centres such as NOAA's NCEP and the ECMWF.
 GribApi.NET and grib_api are licensed under the friendly [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Special thanks to John L'Heureux, Meteorological Data Analyst at aWhere, Inc., for his contributions as scientific advisor.